WinDerek/reinforce-py/README.md

 - [ ] Functionality to play with trained policy
 - [ ] Tackle the problem of being cornered by some local loop or local optimum (maybe limit the actions limit of an episode)
 - [ ] RL algorithm for 2048 game
+- [ ] Adds the functionality to import/export grid data in JSON format

 ## License